GoogleContainerTools/kpt-functions-catalog/examples/set-namespace/advanced/README.md

     create: true
 ```

-`set-namespace` function not only support `ConfigMap` but also a CRD as the
+`set-namespace` function not only support `ConfigMap` but also a custom resource
-function configuration.
-We embed the CRD in the `Kptfile` in this example.
+of kind `SetNamespace` as the function configuration.
+In the `Kptfile`, we
+specify `configPath` to point to the `functionConfig` file.
+The desired
-The desired namespace is provided using `.namespace` field in the function
+namespace is provided using the `namespace` field in the function configuration.
-configuration.

-Suppose we have a CRD with group `dev.example.com`, version `v1` and kind
+If you have a resource that uses namespace in fields other
+than `metadata.namespace`, you can use
+`additionalNamespaceFields` to update those namespace fields.

-`MyResource`.
-We want the namespace to be set in field
+In this example, we want the namespace to be set in
-`.spec.configmapRef.namespace` as well.
+field `spec.configmapRef.namespace` in resources of kind `MyResource` as well.
 We specify it in field `additionalNamespaceFields`.

 ### Function invocation